Nottingham: Other sports

 Nottinghamshire County Cricket Club is based at Trent Bridge, a test cricket ground that was one of the venues for the 2009 ICC World Twenty20 tournament.
 Nottinghamshire won the 2010 County Championship.

 The rugby union team, Nottingham R.F.C., competes in the RFU Championship, playing their home games at the Nottinghamshire Sports Club in the Lady Bay area of the city.
 The Nottingham Outlaws are an amateur rugby league team that plays in the Yorkshire Men's League.
 The Nottingham Caesars are the city's American football club, playing their games at the Harvey Hadden Stadium in the Bilborough area of Nottingham.

 The city was the birthplace and training location for Torvill and Dean, who won gold medals in ice dance at the 1984 Sarajevo Olympics.
 The National Ice Centre, which first opened in 2000, is the home base of the Nottingham Panthers ice hockey team, and hosts an array of winter sporting events including the UK Speed Skating Championships.
 The plaza at the front of the ice centre is named "Bolero Square" after Torvill and Dean's gold medal-winning performance.

 Other sporting events in the city include the annual Nottingham Trophy tennis tournament (staged at the Nottingham Tennis Centre), the "Robin Hood" Marathon and the Outlaw Triathlon.

 There are a number of field hockey clubs based in and around Nottingham that are part of the men's and women's national league, the Midlands Hockey League and the BUCS league structures.
 Current hockey clubs in and around the area are Beeston, Boots, Mansfield, Nottingham, Nottingham Players, Sikh Union (Nottingham), South Nottingham, West Bridgford, Nottingham Trent University and University of Nottingham.
 Some clubs are based at the Nottingham Hockey Centre.

 Nottingham has two roller derby leagues: Nottingham Roller Derby (formerly Nottingham Roller Girls, formed 2010, and home to the Super Smash Brollers from 2013 to 2020) and East Midlands Open Roller Derby (formed 2020, after the Super Smash Brollers team left the Nottingham Roller Derby banner to become a new, standalone league).
 The Nottingham Hellfire Harlots were a WTFDA-ranked league from 2010 to 2023.
 They announced their disbanding on 3 August 2023, citing the difficulties with continuing to run a grassroots sports team.

 In October 2015, Nottingham was named as the official Home of Sport by VisitEngland, for its sporting contributions and in recognition of its development of football, cricket, field hockey, ice hockey, boxing, tennis, athletics, gymnastics, and water sports.

 Transport

 Air

-Nottingham is served by East Midlands Airport (formerly known as Nottingham East Midlands Airport, until it reverted to its original name), near Castle Donington in north-west Leicestershire, just less than 15 mi south-west of the city centre.
-Another airport also serving Nottingham being Nottingham City Airport, located in Tollerton, Nottinghamshire, England.
-It is situated 3 NM southeast of Nottingham City Centre.
+Nottingham is served by East Midlands Airport near Castle Donington in north-west Leicestershire, just less than 15 mi south-west of the city centre.